Diana Marigold Trafford1

 Brig.-Gen. Sir George Ayscough Armytage, 7th Bt. was born on 2 March 1872.2 He was the son of Sir George John Armytage, 6th Bt. and Ellen Fawkes.1 He married Aimée Milborne-Swinnerton-Pilkington, daughter of Sir Lionel Milborne-Swinnerton-Pilkington, 11th Bt. and Isabella Elizabeth Georgiana Kinleside, on 12 July 1899.2 He died on 15 August 1953 at age 81.

-He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.2 He fought in the First World War, where he was mentioned in despatches four times.2 He gained the rank of Brevet Lieutenant-Colonel in 1916.2 He gained the rank of Brigadier-General in the service of the Infantry Brigade.2 He gained the rank of Lieutenant-Colonel in the service of the King's Royal Rifle Corps.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1917.2 He was decorated with the award of the Croix de Guerre.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1918.2 He succeeded to the title of 7th Baronet Armytage, of Kirklees [in Hartshead], co.
+He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.2 He fought in the First World War, where he was mentioned in despatches four times.2 He gained the rank of Brevet Lieutenant-Colonel in 1916.2 He gained the rank of Brigadier-General in the Infantry Brigade.2 He gained the rank of Lieutenant-Colonel in the King's Royal Rifle Corps.2 He was awarded the Distinguished Service Order (D.S.O.) in 1917.2 He was awarded the Croix de Guerre.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1918.2 He succeeded as the 7th Baronet Armytage, of Kirklees [in Hartshead], co.
 York [G.B., 1738] on 8 November 1918.2 He gained the rank of Colonel in 1920.2 He was Colonel of the 2nd West Riding Brigade (Territorial Army) between 1921 and 1922.2

 Children of Brig.-Gen. Sir George Ayscough Armytage, 7th Bt. and Aimée Milborne-Swinnerton-Pilkington